 There are more than a dozen versions of the IAT, each designed to evaluate unconscious social attitudes towards a particular characteristic, such as weight, age, gender, sexual orientation, or race.
 They work by measuring how quick you are to associate certain words with certain groups.

-Some 17 million implicit bias tests had been taken online by October 2015, courtesy of the nonprofit.
 The test that has received the most attention, both within and outside psychology, is the black-white race IAT.
 It asks you to sort various items: Good words (e.g. appealing, excellent, joyful), bad words (e.g. poison, horrible), African-American faces, and European-American faces.
 In one stage (the order of these stages varies with each test), words flash by onscreen, and you have to identify them as “good” or “bad” as quickly as possible, by pressing “i” on the keyboard for good words and “e” for bad words.
 In another stage, faces appear, one at a time, and you have to identify them as African American or European American by pressing “i” or “e,” respectively.

 Then the test shows you both words and faces (separately, one at a time, but within the same stage).
 You’re told to hit “e” any time you see an European-American face or a good word, and “i” for an African-American face or a bad word.
 In yet another stage, you must hit “e” for African-American faces or good words, and “i” for European-American faces or bad words.